The Economics of Immigration and Roxham Road, Part 1: Theoretical Underpinnings

 The basic theory assumes (for simplicity) a two-country world where the demand for labour is identical across countries, so they only differ in how much labour workers supply.
 Furthermore, we also assume no trade in goods or services — again to keep things simple while also leading to reliable predictions we can use.

 This is also a long-run model, which is an important fact to remember as it means all transition costs of immigration have been incurred.
-So it does not imply we should allow completely open borders — we still need to worry about helping immigrants assimilate into Canadian society as seemlessly as possible in the short run.
+So it does not imply we should allow completely open borders — we still need to worry about helping immigrants assimilate into Canadian society as seamlessly as possible in the short run.

-Furtherrmore, we do recognize it is not realistic to assume people can move freely around the world, even if all governments have completely open borders, for such reasons as language barriers, cultural differences, and family ties in their countries of origin.
+Furthermore, we do recognize it is not realistic to assume people can move freely around the world, even if all governments have completely open borders, for such reasons as language barriers, cultural differences, and family ties in their countries of origin.
 However, this model is still valuable as a starting point for discussing immigration, as it helps us to understand how it will affect each country generally — for example, the direction in which real wages will change and which countries can expect either immigration or emigration.